WMXPY/blog.mengw.io/Articles/Java/basic.md

 -   Extend Exception class (todo)
 -   How to serialization a file
     -   Serialization is a mechanism by which you can save the state of an object by converting it to a byte stream.
+-   try and catch
+    -   What will Java do when a return within try, and also annocend a finally
+        -   Do the return, and do the finally
+    -   Is every try must have a catch?
+        -   no, but much have a finally instand of catch.
+        -   Also a try can have both catch and finally
+-   Both in List, differnt between Arraylist and Vector
+    -   Vector is Thread safe
+    -   They both provide a start size of memeory, when the size keep growing, vector will increse the size of two times, in source code, arraylist is 1.5 time of size, but not in document
+        -   Vector also provide the method to set incrase size every time
+-   **Interview question** synchronized
+    -   synchronize is thread safe
+    -   for example if a function is not synchronized, it cannot be safed called in a same time of two threads